 So while Hunt is correct that spending has increased, that means little if demand is still not being met, or if the benefits aren’t being felt on the front line.

-We know that Hunt won’t listen to doctors, psychologists or unions — might he heed the warnings of his own predecessors?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+We know that Hunt won’t listen to doctors, psychologists or unions — might he heed the warnings of his own predecessors?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.